jerryhgladinet/docs/deploy/source/index.rst

 .. note::

-    For Hosted-CentreStack (as compared to self-hosted CentreStack), CentreStack server is already deployed on http://www.centrestack.com .
-In this case, you don't need to deploy CentreStack server.
+    Our Hosted version of CentreStack (as compared to our self-hosted CentreStack), the CentreStack server is already deployed on http://www.centrestack.com.
+In this case, you don't need to deploy a CentreStack server.
 Instead, you can start using the hosted-centrestack
     web portal and client agents directly.